kwalker231/virtual_drag_drop_opencv/README.md

 For virtual environment setup, use 'environment.yml' file in 'anaconda_env' folder, name of the virtual environment is 'virtualDragDrop'

-How to create virtual environment: install Anaconda locate the directory where you installed Anaconda and drop the "environment.yml" file inside that folder open up Command Prompt under the same folder and run the following command:
+How to create virtual environment:\n install Anaconda locate the directory where you installed Anaconda and drop the "environment.yml" file inside that folder open up Command Prompt under the same folder and run the following command: